nghiant3223/nghiant3223.github.io/_posts/2025-05-29-fundamental_of_virtual_memory.md

 3. If the address is valid but the page is not currently in memory, the page is paged in.
 4. The operating system locates a free frame in physical memory.
 5. It instructs the disk to read the required page into the newly allocated frame.
-6. Once complete, the process's internal table and page table are updated to reflect that the page is now in memory.
+6. Once complete, the process's internal table and page table are updated to reflect the presence of the page.
 7. The process then resumes execution from the instruction that caused the page fault.

 In Linux, two key memory metrics are *Resident Set Size (RSS)* and *Virtual Size (VSZ)*.